 If the previous article is factually based information about sudden Chicken Death Syndrome, this one is a very personal perspective on what is a little understood but completely devastating syndrome.

 Sophia Lor-hen was one of my first flock of chickens.
-A Golden Laced Wyandotte, she lived up to her name - she was a colourful, showy diva.
+A Golden Laced Wyandotte, she lived up to her name: she was a colourful, showy diva.

 And then, one day, she died.
 She was not ill, she had shown no signs of being unwell or even a little off-colour.
+There were no other backyard chicken problems in the flock that might have accounted for her death.

 This article examines why an otherwise healthy hen might suddenly die.